rafnixschaf/iota/docker/iota-private-network/README.md

 ./run.sh all
 ```

-To bring up 4 validators, three full nodes (one with the backup feature enabled), and one indexer, use the following command:
+To bring up 4 validators, three full nodes (one with the backup feature enabled), one indexer, and one faucet, use the following command:

 ```
-./run.sh pure backup indexer
+./run.sh faucet backup indexer
 ```

 ### Ports